Parasmehra0/Telco_Customer_Churn_Jupyter_Notebook/README.md

 Technologies Used
 Python (Pandas, NumPy)
 Matplotlib, Seaborn for visualization
-Jupyter Notebook for interactive data exploration
+Jupyter Notebook for interactive data exploration.